Galapagos, Amazon and Volunteering 44d

 For who wants to do something more active, it is a recommendable tour to bike the road downhill from Baños to Puno along the Pastaza River.
-Along the way you will see steep cliffs, several waterfalls and great views!
+Along the way you will have great views over see steep cliffs and several waterfalls, including the Pailon del Diablo!

 More information about working for and with Merazonia: